 - We’re asking all festival-goers, crew and artists to bring a re-usable water bottle to the festival

-- UnityWater Hydration Stations are located next to Customer Service and next to the water fountains providing FREE for festival goers
+- UnityWater Hydration Station is located next to Customer Service providing FREE water refills for festival goers

 - CMF will not be selling any bottled water.

 - CMF stainless steel quality re-usable bottles for sale, for those who forget to BYO

 - Chilled water will be available for FREE at Customer Service.

 “We applaud the Caloundra Music Festival for their continued efforts to build a bigger, better and more environmentally sustainable festival, year after year.
 We believe that every action can make a difference and the cumulative impact of saving 20,000 plastic bottles from making their way into landfill and waterways is a huge achievement.
 What an amazing example of the power of our choices.”
 Jodi Salmond, Reef Check Australia